mharen/mharen.github.io/_posts/2009/2009-06-22-few-things-visual-basic-net-has-over-c.md

 IsNumeric and DateDiff are among many common functions that are actually available in C# if you add a reference to Microsoft.VisualBasic.
 I avoid doing this because without optional argument support, they can be a little awkward to use.
 C# and .NET now also include other options like TryParse on most types and date arithmetic with TimeSpans.

 ### Overflow/Underflow Checkin
 There are also a few semantic differences between the two languages.
 For example, VB checks mathematic operations for overflow and underflow whereas [C# does not](http://msdn.microsoft.com/en-us/library/74b4xzyw%28VS.71%29.aspx).
-C# allows you to control this very easily with checked/unchecked blocks:<blockquote>
+C# allows you to control this very easily with checked/unchecked blocks:

 ```cs
 // will raise a System.OverflowException exception